alanepaull/xapi/recipes/vle/forum.md

 ## Purpose
 This statement defines the structure and terms to record a post or reply to a forum within a VLE.

-There is a hierarchy of items that need to be identified in this statement:

-1. A parent forum.
-This information is required for the context of the statement.
-2. The discussion or thread.
-This is the object for the statement.
-3. Any posts to the discussion, actual content of the post is part of the result entity, including the original post and replies.

 ### Actor

 Common entity identifier: [ActorA](../common_structures.md#actora)